-Michel Rojkind: The New Vice President of Architecture at WeWork
+Michel Rojkind: The New Senior Vice President of Architecture at WeWork

-Mexican architect Michel Rojkind has been named the vice president of architecture at WeWork.
+Mexican architect Michel Rojkind has been named the senior vice president of architecture at WeWork.
 A native of Mexico City, Rojkind founded the Rojkind Arquitectos office in 2002 focusing on design, tactical and experiential innovation, maintaining an architectural vision that will shape integral experiences, connecting the complexities of each project to a deeper level to positively impact society and the environment.
 This vision was what led him to connect perfectly with the WeWork approach.

 In this way, Michel Rojkind will collaborate with Bjarke Ingels, who has recently been appointed chief architect of WeWork, in all joint projects and the first to be developed with The We Company, consisting of a 20,000 square meter building in Bentonville, Arkansas.